Epidemiologic Research

 The Epidemiological Study of One Million Persons

 Health effects from radiation exposure in former uranium production workers at Mallinckrodt were examined as part of the Million Person Study.
-In addition to data access and management, ORISE provided historical insight of DOE operations, as well as subject matter expertise in occupational epidemiology, radiation dose assessment and biostatistical modelling.
+In addition to data access and management, ORISE provided historical insight of DOE operations, as well as subject matter expertise in occupational epidemiology, radiation dose assessment, and biostatistical modeling.